Point Roberts – Boundary Bay

-- Here is a handy link to hotels in Bellingham, Washington and here is another link to hotels in Vancouver, Canada.
+- Here is a handy link to hotels in Washington state, and here is another link to hotels in British Columbia, Canada.

-- Border crossing is generally 5-10 minutes both directions but can be as long as 30 minutes on weekends and Holidays.
+- Border crossing is generally 5-10 minutes both directions, but it can be as long as 30 minutes on weekends and holidays.

-- It is OK to walk across the border so long as you use go through the Tyee Street port.
-Do not try to walk across any place else as the border is monitored and you may be arrested.
-Also, remember that even when you are walking you must check into the Customs office and have all the required documentation.
+- It is okay to walk across the border, so long as you use the Tyee Street port.
+Do not try to walk across any place else, as the border is monitored and you may be arrested.
+Also, remember that even when you are walking, you must check into the Customs office and have all the required documentation.

 Telephone Numbers for the Border Customs Offices at Point Roberts / Boundary Bay